 5. RENEWAL PROJECTS THAT MEET PERFORMANCE METRICS

 If a renewal project meets the threshold factors and all the following performance metrics, that project will automatically be ranked in the top of Tier 1, above any new projects.
 These projects will not be scored and will not be required to complete the Supplemental Questions for the local competition.
-The neutral facilitators of the competition will assess if each renewal project has met these criteria once the APR and eLOCCs/HUD Spend Report data has been finalized.
+Homebase will assess if each renewal project has met these criteria once the APR and eLOCCs/HUD Spend Report data has been finalized.